-Have you seen the recent buzz about these cookies around the kids, I certainly have.
+Have you seen the recent buzz about these cookies?

-She was so fascinated with these and told me that they were a huge buzz.
-I was surprised because you know..
-I didn't know.
+She was so fascinated with these cookies and told me that they were a huge buzz.
+I was surprised because I didn't know.
 These are the same stained glass cookies we've made forever.
 Remember my Christmas Snowflake cookies?

-Later that day Aadi came home from school and said ‘mom can you make some aquarium cookies for me and my friends?
-Apparently, his friends had seen these and so he promised to make them some.
+Later that day, Aadi came home from school and said: "mom can you make some aquarium cookies for me and my friends?"
+Apparently, his friends have seen these and so he promised to make them some.

 I had my shortbread cookie dough in the fridge and guess what?
 We made it!!